sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Trigger a corrective action, such as enabling test signing using WMI or a Powershell script.

 **BootManagerRevListVersion**
-This attribute indicates the version of the Boot Manager that is running on the device, to allow you to track and manage the security of the boot sequence/environment.
+<p style="margin-left: 20px">This attribute indicates the version of the Boot Manager that is running on the device, to allow you to track and manage the security of the boot sequence/environment.</p>

-If BootManagerRevListVersion = \[CurrentVersion\], then allow access.
+<p style="margin-left: 20px">If BootManagerRevListVersion = \[CurrentVersion\], then allow access.</p>

-If BootManagerRevListVersion != \[CurrentVersion\], then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If BootManagerRevListVersion != \[CurrentVersion\], then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI and MBI assets